vnegrisolo/vnegrisolo.github.io/_posts/2016-07-27-why-ember-js.md

 Ember changes the url in the browser for every transition and it does that using HTML5 `pushstate`.
 This way when the user clicks a link handled by Ember, the **content** will change, the **url** will change, the url will be part of the browser **history**.
 All of this **without a full page refresh**.

 Additionally to that Ember will load correctly all the application when a full page refresh is required by the user, or when it shares a url with other user.
-So it's kind of having the benefits os a regular server application, but all made in the browser, just hitting the user to get data through ajax.
+So it's kind of having the benefits of a regular server application, but all made in the browser, just hitting the user to get data through ajax.

 ## Json API Adapter => ember-data